permutationlock/ztrait/README.md

 We can constrain `anytype` parameters in exactly the same way.
-Often one will want to pass a pointer type to a function taking `anyttype`, and it turns out that it is still quite simple to do trait checking.
+Often one will want to pass a pointer type to a function taking `anytype`, and it turns out that it is still quite simple to do trait checking.

 Because single
 item pointers allow automatic dereferencing in Zig, we consider a type `*T` to implement a trait if `T` implements the trait.
-To implement this types are passed through an `Unwrap` function before trait checking occurrs.
+To accomplish this, types are passed through an `Unwrap` function before trait checking occurs.

 ```Zig
 pub fn Unwrap(comptime Type: type) type {